 - At each vent, bait a trap with foods mice love (raisins, dates, cheese, chocolate or peanut butter).

-- Reattach the vent grates and reactivate your HVAC.
+- Reattach the vent grates and turn your HVAC system back on.

 - Because mice are nocturnal, check the traps each morning.
 Remember to always remove mice with rubber gloves.